hyungmogu/udacity-multi-user-blog/README.md

 4. Navigate to a directory of choice
 5. Type `git clone https://github.com/hyungmogu/udacity-multi-user-blog`; download the repository
 6. Type `cd 'udacity-multi-user-blog/'Multi-user Blog'`; get inside the project folder
+7. Open and follow instructions in `SECRET.json`; finish setting up encryption for user id in cookie.
+8. Save file and quit

 ### Setup (Windows)
 1. Download and install all dependencies